edologgerbird/fake-news-classifier/README.md

 - Conducted both Hashing Vectorisation and IF-IDF Vectorisation of the text data to determine which form of NLP Vectorisation produced to best performing model.
 - Tested Passive Aggressive Classifier, Logistic Regression and XGBoost Regression Classifier.
 - XGBoost Regression Classifier on TF-IDF Vectorisaton was the best performing model, with an accuracy of 0.9978 on Test Data.
+ - Built a client facing UI using Flask API, WTForms and Jinja2.

 ## Codes and Resources Used